-Scan the QR code placed on the back or inside of you product to redeem the Certificate of Authenticity NFT.
+Scan the QR code placed on the back or inside of your product to redeem the Certificate of Authenticity NFT.
 If you don’t have the product yet, visit our website.

 @ttttlax